 How high is the Salkantay Pass?

 Across the entire hike, I recorded 7,076 feet of elevation gain.
-There’s a lot of up and down.
+There are a lot of ups and downs.
 But, as you hike the Salkantay Pass on the first day, you will knock much of that out early.

 The max elevation is 15,090 feet, which is at the Salkantay Pass.